Azure/Metrics-Advisor-for-Equipment.github.io/docs/06-Scheduling an inference.md

 ## Scheduling inference
 After you create a model, you can use it to monitor your asset in real-time.
 To use your model to monitor your asset, you do the following.

-Create an new real time inference.
+## 1. Create an near real time inference

+When the model status is completed, click the button to create a inference.

 ![image](https://user-images.githubusercontent.com/36343326/175054446-79c3977d-6e18-498f-8622-3ec436c14b8c.png)

-Set alert configuration, specfiy alert name and sensetivity, inference snoozing windows.
+Set alert configuration, specify alert name and sensitivity, inference snoozing windows.

 Select hooks for alert.